 Go Home on Time

-Judge your team’s productivity by their results, not the amount of hours they spend at their desks.
-That goes for you too.
+Judge your team’s productivity by their results, not by the number of hours they spend at their desks.
+This goes for you, too.

 Embrace Flexible Working

-I know that sometimes you have to work outside of core hours—it comes with the job.
+Sometimes you will have to work outside core hours—it comes with the territory.
 And it’s highly probable if you work with an international team.
-Someone has to chair that call with Singapore at 9 pm, and it might as well be you.
+Someone has to chair that call with Singapore at 9 p.m., and it will be you as often as not.

-Just play it flexibly.
-Perhaps you’ll finish earlier a different day so you can catch your child’s soccer game.
-Or perhaps you’ll start a little later one day so you can take the kids to school.
+But that doesn’t mean you have to sacrifice your personal time.
+Finish earlier on a different day so you can catch your child’s soccer game.
+Or maybe start a little later on another day so you can take the kids to school.

 Learn How to Deal With Stress

-That could be taking a proper lunch break, going for a walk, exercising, craft, spending time with pets, whatever.
-When you know what your go-to destressing activities are you can plan to do them whenever the work part of your work/life feels a bit out of kilter.
+This might mean taking a proper lunch break, going for a walk, exercising, or spending time with your pets.
+When you know what your go-to de-stressing activities are, you can plan to do them whenever your work/life balance begins to feel a bit out of kilter.

 Build Gaps Into Your Day

-One of the easiest ways to feel that your work/life balance is correct (or at least good enough) is to build downtime or gaps into your day.
-This gives you a chance to catch up mentally, and perhaps slow down a little as well.
+One of the easiest ways to feel that your work/life balance is correct—or at least good enough—is to build downtime or gaps into your day.
+This gives you a chance to catch up mentally, and perhaps to slow down a little as well.

-You can do this during the working day too.
 Don’t schedule project meetings back to back.
 Build in a little gap between each meeting.
-Your attendees will appreciate that too: it gives them time to grab a drink, take a comfort break or check their messages before the next working session starts.
+Your attendees will appreciate that, too, because it gives them time to grab a drink, take a comfort break, or check their messages before the next working session starts.

-I know you’d love your project to be perfect.
-But does it really matter?
-Does it really make a difference if your business case isn’t formatted perfectly when the only ones who are going to see it are execs who will skim read anyway?
+Of course, you want your project to be perfect, but ask yourself if it really matters.
+It probably doesn't make a difference that your project management plan isn’t formatted perfectly when the only ones who are going to see it are execs who will skim read it anyway.

-The more you can make work feel like fun, the less it will feel like a chore.
+The more you can make your job feel like fun, the less it will feel like a chore.
 Most of these work/life balance tips are about finding more time to do the cool stuff you want to do with your friends and family.
-But what if work was part of the cool stuff?
-Wouldn’t that make your life a little bit better all round?
+But your life will be a little better all around if your job becomes part of the cool stuff.

-Think about how you can make your project team work better together.
-Look for ways to motivate your project team so that you can all feel good about being at work.
+Look for ways to motivate your project team so you can all feel good about being at work.

-Use these work/life balance tips for project managers to try to improve the way you feel about your job and your personal life.
-The key is to try to maintain a balance.
-Sometimes the balance will be more in favor of work.
-Sometimes more in favor of home, and sometimes it will be relatively equal.
-It will fluctuate due to the demands of your job and your personal life, and as long as you feel that it’s OK for now, that’s good.
+Sometimes your balance will shift more in favor of work.
+Sometimes it will be more in favor of home, and it will be relatively equal at other times.
+It can fluctuate due to the demands of your job and your personal life.
+As long as you feel that it’s OK for now and that it's working for you, that’s good.